 Ubud for 3 days

 The drive is okay though and I arrive in Ubud in the afternoon to meet up with Jess.
 She actually vlogged our whole Ubud experience.
-You’ll be able to check that out soon here.
-We spend the rest of the day just exploring Ubud by foot for a bit before having dinner at Soma Café (blog post about vegan places in Ubud coming out within the next few days).
+You can check out her two vlogs here and here.
+We spend the rest of the day just exploring Ubud by foot for a bit before having dinner at Soma Café (check out my blog post on vegan places in Ubud here).

 A Full Day of Sightseeing

-The next day, it’s an early start for us (blog post and video about the whole experience coming soon).
+The next day, it’s an early start for us (check out my blog post on things to do in and around Ubud here for more details).
 We start out at water temple Tirta Empul before we make our way to the amazing cave waterfall Tukad Cepung.
 We spend quite some time there exploring and have lunch on our way up.

 Next stop is Tibumana waterfall where we also go for a swim.
 On our way back to Ubud, we stop at the elephant cave, Goa Gajah.
 We honestly don’t find it that spectacular.
 Jess and I have a really nice dinner at Zest.